BlendLog/MinerSearch/README.md

 ## NET Framework 4.7.1 is required

+Version 1.4.7.8

+- Search and remove new miners, including nanominer
+- Added "Donate" button on the scan results form
+- Added the ability to manually allow or prohibit sending scan results to the developer
+- The --full-scan option now allows you to scan the entire system partition, not just the default directories
+- Added the --verbose option for detailed info about processes, as well as writing to the log a line with files that are not considered as malicious
+- Added the --run-as-system parameter to run the application with SYSTEM privileges
+- Added the --select option, which will allow you to scan only the selected directory, including nested directories
+- Correct work with the --scan-only option
+- Added the C:\Users\ directory for scanning
+- Added a short form of launch parameters (see --help \ -h)
+- Added a check for the memory consumed by processes
+- Added a custom MessageBox, since the system one can be overlapped by windows of explorer.exe or another application
+- Added handling of .dll blocking by Windows Defender
+- Fixed localization of the "Quarantine" button
+- Fixed freezing of the desktop on Win 7
+- Fixed re-scanning of directories with the --full-scan option
+- Fixed deleting files when moving to quarantine
+- Fixed partial removal of the miner disguised as explorer.exe on Win 7, Win 8.1
+- Fixed the error "The Server service not started" when deleting the malicious John profile
+- Fixed "Provider loading failure" when checking services
+- Fixed a false positive on VS Code
+- Fixed a bug in the quarantine file counter
+- Removing entries from the task scheduler that add ads to autorun
+- Removing new malicious scripts in the task scheduler via forfiles and wscript
+- Removing incorrect MinimumStackCommitInBytes parameters for all subsections in IFEO that interfere with the normal launch of programs
+- Removing the java miner in task scheduler
+- Removal of malicious versions of uTorrent, MS Teams and Steam
+- Optimization when working with memory
+- The hosts file is now corrected only in case of infection and does not cause an error
+- Help has been updated --help
+- Quarantine is now available for all users

 Version 1.4.72 [PostFix]

 - Improved miner search algorithm. ((TLauncher Legacy, goodbyedpi, RustMe and others are no longer considered a threat)